honguyenvantan/cv/_posts/2020-03-05-write-for-fun.md

 categories: ["writing"]
 ---

+UPDATE: actually I failed to this challenge cuz I did not pay my attention to this.
+Now I will reset this challenge again and share it every day on my Twitter account.

 Well, today I think I should build my habit on writing to train my English using ability.
 The thing I must take an attention is an interesting topic which can enthusiast me to write.
 And I found this amazing website, its advanced on creating topics and many other tools.

 https://writingexercises.co.uk/subjectgenerator.php